BoofPC/ZorCK2016/README.md

-# How to Git Good in 5 easy steps
+# How to Git in 5 easy steps

 ## Step 0
 Know that the [Git book](https://git-scm.com/book/en/v2) probably talks about